R. Kelly royalties going to victims, judge orders

 It’s been nearly two years, at this point, since a federal jury handed down nine convictions against musician R. Kelly, sentencing him to 30 years in prison on one count or racketeering, and multiple violations of the Mann Act.
 (Including three counts of coercion and enticement, and one count of transportation of a minor; he’d pick up another year on his sentence earlier this year, after being found guilty on several charges of creating child pornography.)
-In addition to jail time, Kelly was hit, at the time of his first conviction, with hundreds of thousands of dollars in fines and restitutions, which his attorneys claimed he had no way of paying.
+In addition to jail time, Kelly was hit, at the time of his first conviction, with hundreds of thousands of dollars in fines and restitution, which his attorneys claimed he had no way of paying.

 Now, a U.S. District Judge has decided to go after Kelly’s income more directly, issuing an order today stating that Kelly and Universal Music Group, his long-time publisher, will have to pay roughly $500,000 to cover what he owes.
 This comes after U.S. District Judge Ann Donnelly had previously ordered Kelly to pay $28,000 from his personal prison account.